yatinkapur/rollthedice/README.md

 # rollthedice
-This app is created as part of learning JS using tutorial
+This app game is created as part of learning JS using tutorial.